Are you looking to build and install DIY solar heating systems yourself?

-If you make an effort to recycle and use parts that are lying around in your basement or garage collecting dust, you could substantialy reduce final amount.
-Of course, do not forget that in addition you will need to collect empty soda or beer cans.
-If you don't drink beer or soda, you can ask for empty cans in any restaurant or gas station.
-It is also important to get all the necessary tools before you start building.
+Besides, you will need to collect empty soda cans.
+If you don't drink beer or soda, you can ask for empty pop cans in any restaurant or gas station.
+It is also essential to get all the necessary tools before you start building.

 |No. of cans:||225pcs|

-Discover the Benefits of Solar Powered Home (for Few Hundred Bucks)
+Discover the Benefits of Solar Powered Home (for a Few Hundred Bucks)

-Hit the play button to see how my solar panel works:
+Hit the play button to see how my DIY solar furnace works:

-Video shows how solar panel operates on a clear sunny day.
-After only 20 minutes, the temperature of the air entering our solar-powered home quickly went up to 50°C/122°F.
+Video shows solar panel efficiency and operation on a bright sunny day.
+After only 20 minutes, the air temperature entering our solar-powered home rose quickly to 50°C/122°F.

-- one sensor inside the top opening (hot air),
+- The sensor inside the top opening (hot air);

-- a second sensor inside the bottom opening (cold air supply).
+- The sensor located in the bottom opening (cold air supply).

-If on/off temperature values are set correctly, DIY solar panels are able to produce an average of 2 kiloWatt of free energy for home heating.
-Solar power output generally depends on how much sun do we have during the day.
+When on/off temperature thresholds are set correctly, solar panel can produce an average of 2 kiloWatt of free energy for home heating.
+Solar power output generally depends on the system size and how much sun there is during the day.

 Homemade Solar Panel Test Drive

-The first dress rehearsal of the solar collector was carried out in the backyard, on a sunny winter day without any clouds.
-After only 10 minutes in the sun, solar furnace started to blow very hot air (70°C/158°F)!
-For air blower fan we have used big cooler extracted from a faulty PC power supply as an air blower fan.
+The first test of the solar heating do it yourself was carried out in the backyard (without mounting racks) on a sunny winter day without any clouds.
+After only 10 minutes in the sun, the solar furnace started to produce hot air (70°C/158°F)!
+I have used a big cooler extracted from a faulty PC power supply as an air blower fan.

-Test results and solar panel efficiency encouraged us to have the panels installed on the house as soon as possible.
+Test results and solar panel efficiency encouraged me to have the solar array installed on the house as soon as possible.

-With our solar panels installed, the outside temperature fell below -3°C/26°F, and surprisingly solar collector was already supplying the room with 3 m3/min (3 cubic meters per minute) of warm air.
-At the same time, we have switched to a more powerful fan.
+With the solar panels installed, the outside temperature fell below -3°C/26°F. Surprisingly, the solar panel was already supplying the room with 3m3/min (3 cubic meters per minute) of warm air.
+At the same time, I have switched to a more powerful fan.
 Hot air temperature went up to +72°C/162°F (measured with a digital thermometer).

-To calculate the total energy production of a solar furnace, we have entered the air flow and average air temperature output into a formula.
-Calculated solar power output from DIY solar panels was approximately 1950 W (watts) which is almost 3 HP (3 horsepower)!!!
+To calculate a solar furnace's total energy production, I put the airflow and average air temperature output into the formula.
+My calculation showed that solar power output from DIY solar panels was approximately 1950 W (watts), almost 3 HP (3 horsepower)!!!

-PROS: Solar kits are easier to install compared to DIY solar.
-Given the cost-effectiveness and great results, the conclusion is that DIY solar panels are definitely worth making.
-Solar collector, at the very least, can be used for additional heating of your home.
-It is up to you to calculate and figure out how much money you can save with renewable energy and a solar furnace (hint: try solar calculator).
+PROS: Solar kits are much easier to install compared to DIY solar.
+Given the cost-effectiveness and excellent results, the conclusion is that do it yourself solar panels are worth making.
+Solar panel, at the very least, can be used for additional heating of your home.
+It's up to you to calculate and figure out how much money you can save with renewable energy and a solar furnace (hint: try solar calculator).
 Also, there are no toxic components like lead acid battery systems.